 9/11.
-Unless you live in a cave—and perhaps even if you do—you remember exactly where you were when you first heard what happened on that world-altering day.
+Unless you live under a rock—and perhaps even if you do—you remember exactly where you were when you first heard what happened on that world-altering day.
 You probably also remember the following days and weeks in stark, vivid detail.
 The terror attacks on the US that day were the JFK moment of my generation.
 Until then, we saw the world in a certain way; afterwards, we never saw it that way again.
 I am amazed by how vastly different and yet so much alike people’s experiences of 9/11 in Western countries were, save for those who lived the horror directly and who therefore have a deeper, darker experience of it.
 The rest of us, less directly impacted, learned of the tragedy in different places, at different times, yet we all felt—and still feel—remarkably similar emotions: rage, sadness, confusion.
 I felt those same emotions, but I also felt additional emotions that most Canadians did not.
 I was not in Canada on September 11, 2001; I was living in the Middle East.

 With the time change, the events of 9/11 took place for me in the middle of the afternoon.
 I’d just returned home from Abu Dhabi Men’s College where I was in only my second week as an English teacher teaching male Emirati soldiers.
 After work, as always, I got a snack from the kitchen, sat down and turned the satellite TV to The Today Show, which I watched daily to keep up with North American news since there were no Canadian channels.
 As I switched on the TV, Katie Couric and Matt Lauer were discussing reports that a plane had crashed into the World Trade Center in New York.
 Like most people, I thought in the initial moments that they were discussing a small private plane that had accidentally crashed, perhaps after the pilot lost control.
 I watched the story wondering about the safety of the pilot, the crew and the passengers.
 I had no idea then that the pilot and the crew at that moment were hijackers or that the world would be changed by that crash and the three that had not yet happened.
 Watching live footage of the flaming first tower, it soon became apparent that the plane in question must have been large, perhaps a jet, but even then it didn’t occur either to me or to the announcers that the crash was intentional.
 How could we, at that time, even envision such a thing?
 An act of terror would be our first thought now, but it certainly wasn’t on that day, before we learned so tragically about international terrorism.